Start9Labs/documentation/source/knowledgebase/concepts/index.rst

 Concepts
 ========

-An overview of EmbassyOS general capabilities.
+An overview of the ideas and technologies surrounding Start9 Labs and Embassy

 .. toctree::
   :maxdepth: 2